How to Encrypt Cloud Storage in 2024: Secure Your Stored Files With Encryption

 More plans

 Depending on the service, your cloud storage provider may not have in-built zero-knowledge encryption.
 Additionally, if you have an unencrypted backup of your files lying around, you might want to encrypt it before uploading it to a cloud storage or online backup service.
-A dedicated encryption service can help you out in either of these cases.
+A dedicated cloud storage encryption software can help you out in either of these cases.

 There are a handful of free encryption services to choose from, but be sure to use a trustworthy encryption service.
 Below, we will talk about cloud storage encryption using Cryptomator and NordLocker.